djtoler/Blitz2/README.md

 Initial Load Test:

-Our application initially had its available CPUs handling stress from Our QA engineer simulated user load using JMeter.
+Our application initially had its available CPUs handling stress from "sudo nice -n -20 stress-ng --cpu 2 &"

+Our QA engineer simulated user load using JMeter.
 They sent 14,000 GET requests to our application server at http://52.90.119.24/5000

 Before Remediation